fvianello/enver/README.md

 # Enver

-  Enver is a Node.js script that runs in your shell to easily manage your accounts informations.
+  Enver is shell utility written in Node.js to store your accounts informations.
-  With enver you can save your account informations in json format for fast access in the future.
-  This is an utility to have authentication data always ready when you're connecting to remote machines or doing something that requires a password.
+  You can retrieve any information saved with one command, copied in your clipboard, and not displayed.
-  Saved informations will be encrypted and keept safe.
+  Saved data will be encrypted.

 ## Installation